Prior to the Great Depression, the rivers in East Tennessee were wild and free.

 It is preferable, however, to rent a watercraft or bring your own.
 By some standards, Douglas isn’t a gigantic lake, but the best habitats are frequently better accessible by boat.

 That means a lot of the best habitat is farther offshore than in a natural lake.
-There are several places that rent pontoons, kayaks and other types of boats.
+There are several places that rent pontoons, bass boats, kayaks and other watercraft.
 Swann’s Marina is a popular choice for rentals.

-Do you need a license to fish in TN?
+Do you need a fishing license to fish in TN?

 Nearly everyone over the age of 12 must have a license to fish in Tennessee.